-Enabled - selects whether the Main video is included in the IP Media Network stream and to which port the stream is sent:
+Enabled - selects whether the Main video is included in the IP Media Network stream:

-- Port A: Main video is routed to Port A (default setting). - Port A+B: Main video is routed to both Port A and B to enable redundant network operation. - Off: Main video is NOT inserted into the IP Media Network stream (this is also indicated with the indication off in front of stream 1).
+- Yes: Main video is included in the IP Media Network stream - No: Main video is NOT inserted into the IP Media Network stream (this is also indicated with the indication off in front of stream 1).

-Standard - this is the transport standard for IP Main Video.
+Protocol - this is the transport standard for IP Main Video.
 Select either ST2022-6 ('embedded SDI with audio and ancillary data over IP') or ST2110-20 ('Video essence over IP').